cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_timer.rst

 Initialization:
 ~~~~~~~~~~~~~~~
 - When the HRESETn signal is low, CSRs default to 0 and outputs are low.
-- At every positive edge of the clock the CSRs are updated based on APB signals.
+- At every positive edge of either the HCLK or reference clock the CSRs are updated based on APB signals.
 - FW can update the below bitfields to any custom value before the START bitfield in the REG_TIM[0-3]_CMD CSR is '1' and the timer is not active yet (which means the timer is started for the first time).
 Otherwise, all the config values of all sub-modules are commanded to be updated to default .